How To Get Out Of A Funk (7 Helpful Strategies)

 4. Go For A Walk

 So simple, yet so powerful to get yourself out of a funk!
-If it’s sunny, you’ll get some much needed Vitamin D (super important if you’re prone to Depression or Seasonal Affective Disorder).
+If it’s sunny, you’ll get some much-needed Vitamin D (super important if you’re prone to Depression or Seasonal Affective Disorder).

 If not, you’ll still get some fresh air and a little exercise – which can help to boost your mood almost instantly.

 Trust me, a walk can work wonders.
 Even ten minutes can totally change your day!
+Get those endorphins (feel-good hormones) pumping and you’ll be well on your way to a better mood.

 5. Get Inspiration On Pinterest